charleswasaway/charleswasaway/README.md

 <p>
 If you’re under 18, please don’t message or engage with me.
-Following me on GitHub or wanting C+H is fine, as long as you don’t try to talk to me.
+Following me on GitHub or wanting to C+H is fine, as long as you don’t try to talk to me.
 </p>

 <p>